There are several common eating disorders that affect millions of people. Here are their symptoms, and how to know if you have one.

 Anorexia is damaging to the body, and over time, those who suffer from it will experience brittleness in their bones, thinning of their hair, and extreme, unhealthy weight loss.
 They may also experience heart and immune system problems, which can lead to organ failure or even death.

 After anorexia nervosa, the next most-common eating disorder is bulimia nervosa.
-Just like with anorexia nervosa, bulimia nervosa usually start during adolescence, and is more common in women compared to men.
+Just like with anorexia nervosa, bulimia nervosa usually starts during adolescence and is more common in women compared to men.
 People with bulimia nervosa will eat large amounts of food in a short time, usually to the point of becoming painfully full.
 They normally feel that they cannot stop eating until they eat as much as possible.
 Once they are full, they then compensate by purging the food through vomiting, both to restrict their calorie intake and to alleviate the pain.
 While bulimia nervosa has some similarities with the binge-eating subtype of anorexia nervosa, those who are suffering from bulimia generally maintain their weight, instead of becoming underweight.

 Here are the common symptoms of bulimia nervosa: